nixworks/public/news/2011/06/4/index.md

 ##### Cairo Criminal Court
 ### [The Cairo Criminal Court sentences former finance minister Youssef Boutros Ghali to 30 years imprisonment "in absentia" for abuse of power. ](/news/2011/06/4/the-cairo-criminal-court-sentences-former-finance-minister-youssef-boutros-ghali-to-30-years-imprisonment-in-absentia-for-abuse-of-power.md)
-_Context: Cairo Criminal Court, Youssef Boutros Ghali, in absentia_
+_Context: Youssef Boutros Ghali, in absentia, Cairo Criminal Court_

 ##### guru
 ### [Indian guru Swami Ramdev starts a hunger strike against corruption in the Government with thousands joining in but the camp is broken up. ](/news/2011/06/4/indian-guru-swami-ramdev-starts-a-hunger-strike-against-corruption-in-the-government-with-thousands-joining-in-but-the-camp-is-broken-up.md)